-Through March 25, 2018 This student-curated exhibition features 17 objects, drawn from the Penn Museum’s collection and spanning more than four millennia, that impart messages expressing power, influence, and status through diverse media.
+Objects Speak: Media Through Time was open from March 17, 2017 through March 25, 2018.
+This student-curated exhibition features 17 objects, drawn from the Penn Museum’s collection and spanning more than four millennia, that impart messages expressing power, influence, and status through diverse media.
 Presented in conjunction with the University of Pennsylvania’s Year of Media, the exhibition makes connections between media of the past and of today.
 Second floor elevator lobby.

-Through January 29, 2018 Is there such a thing in humans called race?
+The Making and Unmaking of Race was open from September 2, 2017 through January 29, 2018.
+Is there such a thing in humans called race?

-April 16, 2016 – September 3, 2017 Protective amulets, incantation bowls, curse tablets, powerful rings, magical stones, and anatomical votives—these objects and more, once used by ancient peoples seeking to fulfill desires through supernatural means, are featured in Magic in the Ancient World.
+Magic in the Ancient World was open from April 16, 2016 – September 3, 2017.
+Protective amulets, incantation bowls, curse tablets, powerful rings, magical stones, and anatomical votives—these objects and more, once used by ancient peoples seeking to fulfill desires through supernatural means, are featured in Magic in the Ancient World.

-On view through August 2017 Since its founding in 1887, the Penn Museum has featured scores of special exhibitions of archaeological and anthropological materials—each created with its own individual focus, style, and taste.
+Timely Exhibits of Interest to Everyone was open from November 2016 through August 2017.
+Since its founding in 1887, the Penn Museum has featured scores of special exhibitions of archaeological and anthropological materials—each created with its own individual focus, style, and taste.
 Explore the records of these varied and vibrant exhibitions in Timely Exhibits of Interest to Everyone, a display of materials from the Penn Museum Archives.
 Timely Exhibits features catalogues, invitations, posters and dozens of photographs representing a century of Penn Museum exhibitions.
 Located in the second-floor Archives Corridor.